-Unlike the MPS4200 64 channel scanners, the MPS4232 does not offer an integrated valve to change the pneumatic state of the module.
-The MPS4232 is always in "Measurement Mode", meaning the Px ports are routed directly to each discrete sensor, and the REF port connects to an internal cavity where the negative side of all 32 sensors are exposed.
-Any CALZ's performed must be performed in a "wind-off" condition -- meaning no pressure is being applied to the input ports (Px and REF) and all tubes are exposed to ambient conditions.
+Unlike the MPS4200 64 channel scanners, the MPS4216 and MPS4232 do not offer an integrated valve to change the pneumatic state of the module.
+The MPS4216 and MPS4232 are always in "Measurement Mode", meaning the Px ports are routed directly to each discrete sensor, and the REF port connects to an internal cavity where the negative side of all sensors are exposed.
+Any CALZ's performed must be performed in a "wind-off" condition, meaning no pressure is being applied to the input ports (Px and REF) and all tubes are exposed to ambient conditions.

-For calibrations and validations, a removable calibration header can be used to manifold all 32 inputs to a single Calibration port.
-This removable header can be purchased separate from Scanivalve.
+For calibrations and validations, a removable calibration header can be used to manifold all inputs to a single Calibration port.
+This removable header can be purchased from Scanivalve.